HITECHCRIME/HC_SG152_Training/README.md

 ## Lyrics

 ```
+hitech crime (electronic voice, glitch, GLADOS style but with darkness)

+HOOK (coming up)

-9  All gold, is knots tied on by klout calls
+With gold come knots tied on tight klout calls
-11 Landlines filled sacrificial for the rap gods
+For blood, sacrifice darkness to the rap gods
-7  The quintessential outlaw
+My tribe uses doubt and fear to conquer flaws

+CHORUS (drop)

 With gold come knots tied on tight klout calls
 For blood, sacrifice darkness to the rap gods